 Participants were recruited for the research from the whole of the Transitions Course.
 There are 40 students on the full time Transitions course which comprises of 4 groups.

-The participating student’s ages ranged from 16 to 19.
+The participating students’ ages ranged from 16 to 19.
 11 students completed the first online questionnaire and 7 completed the second questionnaire (see Appendix C).
 12 students agreed to participate with individual online interviews via Zoom.
 Delays and repeated emails and communication led to organising and reorganising the interviews.

 Questionnaires

 There were two questionnaires distributed to the students.
-The first, in December 2020 was used as a tool to gain general opinions about the Transitions Course.
+The first, in December 2020 was used as a tool to gain general opinions about the Transitions course.
 The same questionnaire was distributed again in March/April 2021 to investigate if opinions were changing or remaining the same.
 This questionnaire did not receive as many responses as the first questionnaire.

 The questionnaire needs to be straight forward and easy to understand (Denscombe 2014).
 The students had previously used Google Forms in an online situation as this software proved to be easy to use.
 In order to maintain validity, the participant’s identity remained anonymous.
 Completed questionnaires (Appendix C).